Meeting and surpassing all audience expectations every day.

 He said that there are more concussions that happen to people who ride bicycles than play in the NFL.

-But, you know, that it's part of part of life.
+But, you know, that's part of life.

 We take that risk.